CHTC/Events/2025-08-27-new-grad-resource-fair.md

 **Welcome new graduate students!**

 CHTC will have a table at the [New Graduate Student Resource Fair](https://grad.wisc.edu/new-students/)!
-Come chat with us about how to get started, how CHTC works with your resesarch group, or anything research computing in general!
+Come chat with us about how to get started, how CHTC works with your research group, or anything research computing in general!